digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/console.rst

        --bootstrap <some-script>

 The remote console uses the token in its interactions with the ledger API of the target participant.
-It also extracts the user id from the token and uses it to populate the applicationId field in the command submission and completion subscription requests.
+It also extracts the user ID from the token and uses it to populate the applicationId field in the command submission and completion subscription requests.
 This affects the following console commands:

 - ledger_api.commands.submit